Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/Authentication & Authorisation/Shared Access Signatures/Discover Shared Access Signatures.md

 - Some situations where SAS isn't correct solution
 	- create a middle-tier service to manage users and access to storage

-The most flexible way to use a service or account SAS is to associate tokens with a stored access policy.
+The most flexible way to use a service or account SAS is to associate tokens with a [[Explore Stored Access Policies|stored access policy]].